nikor1337/postgre-advanced-2024-10-orlov/README.md

-# Course repo wor homeworks
+# Course repo for homeworks